shadowed1/Chard/README.md

 - *Requires Developer Mode* <br>
 - *Untested with Brunch Toolchain, Chromebrew, and dev_install.* <br>
 - *Please do not install without a USB recovery as this is under rapid development, mistakes happen, and bugs will exist!* <br>
+- GUI apps are still being worked on.

 <br>